kvpb/.files/readme.md

 The scratching system I built at university for better cleaner faster note-taking.
 This read-me has been written following these guidelines.

-**NB:** If you have any suggestion to improve it, feel free to jump in, express yourself, let loose --- open an issue or contact me.
+**NB:** If you have any suggestion to improve it, feel free to jump in, express yourself, let loose--- open an issue or contact me.
 You're always welcome.

 - - -